 Evaluation and Testing

-The EA admissions team will obtain records from the new student's previous school by sending a completed Record Release Form to the school.
-We are required to have these records in order to conduct a proper review of each students academic standing.
-Please help us expedite this process by completing the form while working on completing the application process and submitting it to our school office by one of the following methods:
+The EA admissions team obtains records from the previous school by sending the Record Release Form to the student’s previous school.
+Parents can expedite this process by completing the form while working on completing the application process and submitting it to EA’s office by one of the following methods:

 - Scan and upload the report card(s) or transcript(s) by using our Document Uploader (preferred)

-- Text a large, clear picture to firstname.lastname@example.org
+- Text a large, clear picture to the admissions advisor: email@example.com

 - Fax to 888-317-6571

-Honors, Advanced Placement (AP), and Dual Enrollment (Concurrent Credit) courses demand the highest level of participation, effort and quality from students:
+Advanced Placement (AP) and Dual Enrollment/Concurrent Credit (CC) courses demand the highest level of participation, effort, and quality from students:

-- Concurrent Credit courses offers students the opportunity to earn college credit through Northwest Nazarene University (NNU) while still enrolled in high school.
+- Dual Enrollment/Concurrent Credit (CC) courses offer students the opportunity to take college classes through Northwest Nazarene University (NNU) and EA while still enrolled in high school.
 The classes will also count towards high school course graduation requirements.
 A list of CC courses offered by EA can be found here.

 Student Academic Assessment:

-The annual assessment (Stanford 10) is offered for EA students in grades 3 - 11 every spring.
+The annual assessment (Stanford 10) is offered for EA students in grades 3 - 11 every April.
 Visit the Standardized Assessment page for more information.
 Please note that there is a fee to take the Stanford 10 through Enlightium Academy for students in Select Packages.

 - The SAT (Scholastic Assessment Test) examination attempts to measure college readiness and predict future academic success.
 The SAT is offered throughout the year.
-Visit www.collegeboard.org for dates and registration.
+Visit www.collegeboard.org for more information and to register on time.